Clasificación: monoclonal antibody

 There are a number of things you can do to manage the side effects of olaratumab.
-Talk to your healthcare team about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Infusion-Related Side Effects

 The infusion can cause a reaction that may lead to chills, fever, flushing, and difficulty breathing.
 More serious reactions can cause your blood pressure to drop, anaphylactic shock and cardiac arrest (heart stopping).
 You will receive diphenhydramine (Benadryl) and dexamethasone (a steroid) prior to the infusion to help prevent these reactions.
 Reactions are most common during or after the first 2 doses of the medication.
-Your doctor or nurse will monitor you closely for signs of a reaction.
+Your care team will monitor you closely for signs of a reaction.

 Low White Blood Cell Count (Leukopenia or Neutropenia)